Master of Science in Leadership & Administration

 Woods College of Advancing Studies

-Do you want to be more of a leader and develop your managerial skills and competence?
+The MS in Leadership & Administration is designed to help you become more of a leader and develop your managerial skills and competence.
 With a foundation in applied research and data analysis, finance, project management, and Ignatian-based, applied ethics, you will graduate from this program a grounded and confident leader.
 With four specializations to choose from, this degree is designed to equip you with the skills and knowledge to lead in a variety of professions.

 - Corporate Communications and Marketing